rextechs/AzureIoTBootcamp/Day1-HOL2.md

 ### Step 7.5 : Confirm your image is pushed to your ACR

-Check and varify the image is pushed to your ACR
+Check and verify the image is pushed to your ACR

 1. Sign to [Azure Portal](https://portal.azure.com)
 1. Navigate to your ACR resource